Honestpuck/scriptorium/README.md

   -h, --help  show this help message and exit
 ```

 The `git` command will ask for a string and run it as a git command in both directories.
-The string is split using a routine that will split the string into command "words" honouring any quoted strings and leaving the quote in the "word".
+The string is split using a routine that  splits the string into command "words" honouring any quoted strings and leaving the quote in the "word".
 An example, the entry 'this that "and that"' will split into `['this', 'that', '"and that"']`

 ### `list`